Skip to the main content.

 Standby generators save lives and reduce financial losses

 The foundation technology of modern life is electric power.
-Indispensable to every infrastructure, electricity enables fuel refining and transportation, communications, fresh and waste water treatment, the financial system, manufacturing, health care, food production and more.
+Indispensable to every infrastructure, electricity enables fuel refining and transportation, communications, fresh and wastewater treatment, the financial system, manufacturing, health care, food production and more.

 Introduction to, and problems with, genset electric start systems